Tandysony/blog/_posts/2018-03-26-write-faster-python-code.md

 ### 6. Testing Membership: set vs list

 Assume that we have a huge amount of data available, and we are going to further test its membership.
 We can make a list to hold the data, like the `THOUSAND_NUMBERS` in the previous example.
-Here is some test results.
+Here are some test results.

 ```python
 import random